 Nearest MTR: Mong Kok

-Thanks to recommendations from Brenda’s friend in Hong Kong, we decided to give Fuk Kee’s porridge a try – and we weren’t disappointed.
-The cosy eatery is found in the Mong Kok neighbourhood and serves a variety of traditional Hong Kong breakfast choices.
+Thanks to a recommendation from Brenda’s friend, we decided to try Fuk Kee’s porridge, and it did not disappoint!
+Located in the Mong Kok neighbourhood, this cosy eatery offers a range of traditional Hong Kong breakfast options.

 6. Kam Wah Cafe 金華冰廳